CACI-IMG/ForecasterDocs/user-guide/Getting-started/Quick-start.md

 # Quick Start

-The CACI Forecaster provides planners with the best forecasting models available.
-These models provide superior forecasting accuracy when compared with existing ~~workforce management products~~.
-CACI Forecaster is quick and easy to use and provides a controlled and straightforward forecast generation process.
+CACI Forecaster is designed to let you get started very quickly with producing your own data-driven forecasts.
+This section covers the creation of a simple forecasting project.
+In this example, we'll create forecasts of car insurance call volumes, based on historical data.
+This dataset holds only historical call volumes and public holidays, so we'll use a simple seasonality-based model.

-### Before you start
+## Before you start

 Make sure that you have the following: